hyperledger/besu-docs/docs/HowTo/Interact/APIs/Authentication.md

 Each user requiring JSON-RPC access is listed with:

 * Username. `Users.` is mandatory and followed by the username.
 That is, replace `<username>` in `[Users.<username>]` with the username being defined.
 * Hash of the user password.
-Use the [`password hash`](../../../Reference/Pantheon-CLI/Pantheon-CLI-Subcommands.md#password) subcommand to generate the hash.
+Use the [`password hash`](../../../Reference/CLI/CLI-Subcommands.md#password) subcommand to generate the hash.
 * JSON-RPC permissions.

 !!! example "password hash Subcommand"
     ```bash
-    pantheon password hash --password=pegasys
+    besu password hash --password=pegasys
     ```

 ## JSON-RPC Permissions